Shigerman/gold/README.md

     poetry run python gold.py
 ```

-First the command line will display
+The application will output the gold bar price difference (in rubles)
-the gold bar price difference expressed in roubles and percent.
+to the terminal.
+A line graph will be also displayed, if window subsystem

-Then you will see a line graph of the gold bar price difference.
+is available.